ThreeMammals/Ocelot/docs/introduction/notsupported.rst

 Ocelot's configuration can change during runtime so the Swagger and Ocelot information would not match.
 Unless we rolled our own Swagger implementation. 😋

-If the user wants something to easily test against the Ocelot API then I suggest using Postman as a simple way to do this.
-It might even be possible to write something that maps ocelot.json to the postman json spec.
-However I don't intend to do this.
+If the developer wants something to easily test against the Ocelot API then we suggest using `Postman <https://www.postman.com/>`_ as a simple way to do this.
+It might even be possible to write something that maps ``ocelot.json`` to the Postman JSON spec.
+However we don't intend to do this.

 Swagger Alternatives
 --------------------